-We work with influencers and brands daily and one of the biggest questions we’re asked is:
+We work with influencers and brands daily.

 2. Disclose it Properly

 In a social media post, you can say:

-Placing it at the end of a social media caption, in a hashtag, at the end of a blog post, or in the description of a video.
+You can’t put the disclosure at the end of a social media caption, in a hashtag, at the end of a blog post, or in the description of a video.

 4. Be Honest